Acoustic neuroma (vestibular schwannoma)

 An acoustic neuroma is a type of brain tumour.
-It’s sometimes referred to as a vestibular schwannoma or neurilemmoma.
+It’s sometimes called a vestibular schwannoma.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 An acoustic neuroma is a benign (non-cancerous) tumour that usually grows slowly.
 A benign tumour can cause problems as it grows by pressing on surrounding tissue.
 But, unlike a malignant tumour, it can’t spread from where it started to other parts of the brain.

 Acoustic neuroma develops from the lining of the main nerve that connects the inner ear to your brain.
 This is called the acoustic or hearing nerve.
 It controls your hearing and balance.
 Alongside it runs the facial nerve.
 Although acoustic neuromas are a type of brain tumour, they don’t spread into (invade) the brain.
 But if a tumour grows large enough it can interfere with important functions of the brain.

 Acoustic neuromas start in schwann cells, which cover the nerve, so they are sometimes called a vestibular schwannoma.
 They are most likely to be found in people in their 40s to 60s.

 The cause is unknown.
 In a small number of people, acoustic neuroma is associated with an inherited (genetic) condition called neurofibromatosis type 2 (NF2).
 In this situation, there are usually tumours affecting both sides of the brain (bilateral tumours).

 Low-dose radiation for benign head and neck conditions as a child may increase the risk of developing acoustic neuroma.

 Back to top